raafamaia/Not-a-Really-Good-Game/README.md

 # Not-a-Really-Good-Game
 NRGG

-Just a "have no idea what I'm doing" game.
+Just an "I have no idea what I'm doing" game.